justineDelo/forensics_B6/README.md

 * make it usable in command lines
 * \_start that does not call \_\_libc\_start\_main
 * weird entry point
+* entry point not in .code or .text segment
 * unusual entropy of a section
 * check if section header
 * strange segment permissions